Computing return times or return periods with rare event algorithms: Return times sampled with the Adaptive Multilevel Splitting algorithm

 As explained in appendix~\ref{sec:AMSproperties}, the statistical properties, and in particular the variance of the \ac{ams} estimator $\hat{q}(a)$, depend on the choice of the score function $\xi$.
 The variance is minimal for a particular choice of the score function, sometimes referred to as the \emph{committor}.
 In a very generic manner, for the \ac{ams} algorithm, it is given by $\bar{\xi}=\mathbb{P}[\tau_\set{B}<\tau_\set{A}]$.
 In the specific case of the \ac{tams} algorithm, the optimal score function takes the form:

 for all $(t,x)\in[0,T_a]\times \mathbb{R}^d$, where we denote $\mathbb{P}_{x,t}$ the probability over the process initialised at position $x$ at time $t$, and the threshold $a$ and trajectory duration $T_a$ are fixed parameters.
 Note that the optimal score function depends both on time and space.
 Of course, we cannot use this score function in practice, because it is exactly what we are trying to compute.
 Indeed, as mentioned above, the algorithm ultimately provides an estimate of the probability $q(a) =\bar{\xi}(0,x_0;T_a,a)$.
-A crucial point to implement the \ac{ams} algorithm is to choose a score function that provides a good approximation of the committor.
+Nevertheless, a crucial point to implement the \ac{ams} algorithm is to choose a score function that provides a good approximation of the committor.
+In practical applications, constructing the score function will often be based on heuristic considerations, but it may also be useful to have theoretical results about the optimal score function.